jeml-lang/jeml/README.md

 ## Implementations

-It's pretty empty here right now, but if you have an implementation, submit a pull request adding it to this section.
-Please say which version of the specification your implementation supports.
+It's pretty empty here right now, but if you have an implementation, submit a pull request, adding it to this section.
+Please specify which version of the specification your implementation supports.

 ## Contributing

 Did you find something wrong with spec?
 Do you have an idea about how to improve JEML?
 Just want to say hi?

-Submit an issue or pull request with your improvements or suggestions!
+Submit an issue or a pull request with your improvements or suggestions!

 ## Inspirations
 - [TOML (Tom's Obvious, Minimal Language)](https://github.com/toml-lang/toml/) (obviously)